Oct 13, 2019

 A. More in my control.
 No, I don't think I would, I don't think I would flip meaning of control in relation to a lawsuit.
 It would just be the other... [the rest of the transcript is missing].

-So, again, this idea that Wade was trying to shop a book, is totally false.
+So, again, this idea that Wade failed to shop a book, before turning his attention to the estate, is totally false.
 Wade himself decided to stop pursuing a book deal as a legal lawsuit was the more morally sound option.

 Timeline: 15:20 - 20:45